-Action Where monitoring will be undertaken Description Short term performance criteria 6 - 12 months post construction Long term performance criteria > 5 years post construction Corrective actions (Adaptive management response options) Completion criteria (Long-term outcome) Groundcover Surveys To be completed weekly for the first three months, and then quarterly thereafter.
+Action Where monitoring will be undertaken Description Short term performance criteria 6 - 12 months post Medium term performance criteria 1 - 5 years post Long term performance criteria > 5 years post construction Corrective actions (Adaptive management response options) Completion criteria (Long-term outcome) At high traffic areas Refer to Section construction construction During construction: Groundcover maintained at Groundcover Surveys To be completed weekly for the first three months, and then quarterly thereafter.
 An annual survey is also required, refer to the GMP.
 At high traffic areas where sheep may congregate (water points, camps and gateways) Monitoring locations will be selected in accordance with Section 6.5 of the GMP A map would be produced within 6 months of the completion of construction providing the location of each monitoring sites.
 Refer to Section 6.5 of the GMP.
 Monitoring proformas are provided in the GMP.
 Responsibility - EPC HSE Advisor: Performance criteria Groundcover maintained at or greater than 70% percent foliage cover (PFC) Soil amelioration applied Pasture mix suitable for the area planted and monitored Trigger for Adaptive Management Performance criteria (above) not met Adaptive Management See "corrective actions".
-Responsibility - Grazing manager: Early grazing is permissible, but only low grazing pressure permitted to allow pasture species to set seed. or greater than 70% PFC Diverse range of pasture species maintained (minimum of three (3)) Responsibility - TBC Performance criteria Groundcover maintained at or greater than 70% PFC Diverse range of pasture species maintained (minimum of three (3)) Evidence of regeneration of annual pasture species Trigger for Adaptive Management Performance criteria (above) not met Adaptive Management See "corrective actions".
-Responsibility - Grazing manager: Grazing intensity and stocking rate would be responsive to seasonal conditions During construction: Complete toolbox talks on the importance of maintaining groundcover within the final design area During construction / operation: Train staff on identifying selected pasture species If no improvement in PFC has been observed or groundcover is <70% for longer than three months, an agronomist will be consulted and additional measures implemented If groundcover falls <70% during drought conditions, grazing animals will be removed from the Development site boundary.
+Diverse range of pasture species maintained (minimum of three (3)) Performance criteria Groundcover maintained at or greater than 70% PFC Diverse range of pasture species maintained (minimum of three (3)) Evidence of regeneration of annual pasture species Trigger for Adaptive Management Performance criteria (above) not met Adaptive Management See "corrective actions".
+During construction: Complete toolbox talks on the importance of maintaining groundcover within the final design area During construction / operation: Train staff on identifying selected pasture species If no improvement in PFC has been observed or groundcover is <70% for longer than three months, an agronomist will be consulted and additional measures implemented If groundcover falls <70% during drought conditions, grazing animals will be removed from the Development site boundary.
 Organic matter (e.g. dead grass) will be left insitu to protect soil from erosion.
-Once the period of drought has ended, the Groundcover Establishment Procedure (Table 6-1 of the GMP) will be implemented.
-Groundcover maintained at or greater than 70% PFC Diverse range of pasture species maintained (minimum of four (4)) Evidence of regeneration of annual pasture species The soil condition will be at or better than the current applicable land and soil capability of Class 4 for the entire life of the project and post- decommissioning.
-Refer to the GMP for further information.
+Once the period of drought Groundcover maintained at or greater than 70% PFC Diverse range of pasture species maintained (minimum of four (4)) Evidence of regeneration of annual pasture species The soil condition will be at or better than the current applicable land and soil capability of Class 4 for the entire life of the project and post- decommissioning.
+Refer to the GMP for further information. manager: Early grazing is permissible, but manager: Grazing intensity and stocking manager: Grazing intensity and stocking has ended, the Groundcover Establishment Procedure (Table 6-1 of the only low grazing pressure permitted to allow pasture species to set seed. rate would be responsive to seasonal conditions rate would be responsive to seasonal conditions GMP) will be implemented.